SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/human_bandit_chief.md

 ##### End Effect

-**Effect:** At the end of their turn, the bandit chief can take 5 damage to end one save ends effect affecting them.
+At the end of their turn, the bandit chief can take 5 damage to end one save ends effect affecting them.
 This damage can’t be reduced in any way.

 ##### Supernatural Insight

-**Effect:** The bandit chief ignores concealment if it’s granted by a supernatural effect, or the target is supernatural.
+The bandit chief ignores concealment if it’s granted by a supernatural effect, or the target is supernatural.

 ---